paulocesarmsf/appsec_security_pipeline/SCA/SCA.md

 ## Finding 1: json5:2.2.1 - CVE-2022-46175

 **Description:**
-  `CVE-2022-46175` is a vulnerability in the `json5` package where untrusted input can trigger prototype pollution.
+  Prototype pollution in JSON5 via the `parse` method.
-  This issue may allow an attacker to manipulate an application’s object properties, potentially leading to unexpected behavior, data tampering, or security bypasses.
+  The package does not restrict keys like `__proto__`, allowing crafted input to modify the prototype of the resulting object.
+This can let attackers alter application properties, leading to unexpected behavior, data tampering, or security bypasses.

 **Severity**
 - **CVSS:** 7.1 (High)